With our internationally acclaimed water research node, you can:

 South African students who are full-time employed need a written letter from their employer granting the candidate two days a week to dedicate to their studies, one of which must be a working day and time off to attend all the coursework units in full.
 All students must attend the coursework in full.

-Candidates should download an MPhil application form (pdf, 172Kb).
+Candidates should download the postgraduate application for admission form (pdf, 2.3Mb).
 The application form should be printed out, completed and faxed, scanned and e-mailed or posted to IIE MSA.Fax to: +27 11 950 4133

 The following documents need to accompany your application form: